 Time and residency requirements Full-time students ordinarily complete a degree or credential program in four or five quarters.
 However, since most course work is offered in late afternoons and evenings, it is often possible for part-time students to continue their regular employment while extending the time period for program completion.
-Practicums and some class experiences may require occasional activities during regular school hours, and fieldwork assignments usually require participation during regular school hours for at least one quarter toward the end of the program.
-It is rarely possible to fit all required fieldwork into summer sessions only.
+Practicums and some class experiences may require occasional activities during regular school hours, and fieldwork assignments for the Pupil Personnel Services credential (PPS) require participation during regular school hours for at least one quarter toward the end of the program.
+It is not possible to fit all required fieldwork into summer sessions only.